Moose Poop Artists From Maine May Soon Have Their Own Reality Show

 Winchenbach, however, still thinks it’s worth a shot.

-“It’s overwhelming,” she said of the newfound attention.
 “It’s humbling.
 I’ve been doing this for 13 years, and now it’s exploding.
 I feel like if we don’t go for it, we’re never going to know what could happen.
 The worst thing is I don’t try.
 I’d like to see it snowball.
 I think it will happen.”

-Winchenbach says her typical day begins at around 4 a.m., and she spends sixteen hours making her poop products.
-Ever since her products went viral in September, business has been booming — Winchenbach estimates they’ve recieved 4,000 orders in the past three months.
+Winchenbach says her typical day begins at around 4 a.m. and she spends 16 hours making her poop products.
+Ever since her products went viral in September, business has been booming — Winchenbach estimates they’ve received 4,000 orders in the past three months.
 If the reality show comes to fruition, viewers will be introduced to the hard work that goes into making items out of moose poop.